mdroth/linux/Documentation/virt/kvm/api.rst

 Previous versions of Linux defined a `flags` member in this struct.
 The field is now aliased to `data[0]`.
 Userspace can assume that it is only written if ndata is greater than 0.

+Extra data for this event is stored in the `data[]` array, up to index `ndata-1` included, if bit 31 is set in `type`.
+The data depends on the `type` field.
+There is no extra data if bit 31 is clear or `ndata` is zero.

 ::